15 Biggest Gambling Countries: The Giants of the Global Gambling Market

 - Habits & Preferences: Lotteries, VLTs, sports betting.

-- Cultural Influence: Gambling has a long historical connection with the state; often associated with chance and hope.
+- Cultural Influence: Gambling has long had a historical connection with the state, often associated with chance and hope.

 - Behavior: Italian gamblers often play regularly but in small amounts, with a strong presence of community-based gambling.